aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

 ----

-We still haven't solved the parameter issue.
-I need to create a data structure that has the control system information and the battery stuff in one place.
-How about this:
+But we still haven't solved the parameter issue.
+To create a data structure that has the control system information and the battery stuff in one place we adjust our data model to look like this:

 .. image:: _static/three_stage_charging_parameters_2.svg
     :target: _static/three_stage_charging_parameters_2.pdf
     :align: center

-So we make a ``ChargerParameter`` class that "has a" (black diamond arrow) ``CurrentControlSystem``, a ``VoltageControlSystem`` and some ``BatterySpecificInformation``.
+The ``ChargerParameter`` class "has a" (black diamond arrow) ``CurrentControlSystem``, a ``VoltageControlSystem`` and some ``BatterySpecificInformation``.

-OK, we know how our data is structured, now we need to go back to our behavioral diagram and figure out how to get information from the world.
+Now that we have a plan for structuring our data, we need to go back to our behavioral diagram and figure out how to get information from the world.

-We go back to the electrical engineer and ask him, "How fast to I need to read the voltage and the current?"
+We track down our electrical engineer and ask him, "How fast to I need to read the voltage and the current?"
 He says, :new_spec:`Well, I have to read these values very quickly in the embedded device's interrupt service routines, the control systems will be running at 20 Khz, but you don't have to worry about